 Tom is an experienced trial advocate who is not afraid to back his judgment.
 He enjoys working as part of a team and is currently involved in a number of high-profile, high-value pieces of litigation.
 Tom also appears in his own right in the Court of Appeal, High Court and before professional regulatory panels.
 Tom is a sophisticated negotiator who is frequently instructed to act at mediation and in other forms of ADR.
 Tom was appointed as Junior Counsel to the Crown (Attorney General’s A Panel) in August 2021 and is currently instructed by the Secretary of State for Business, Innovation and Skills on a number of significant directors disqualification matters.

-Further details of Tom’s practice areas can be found via the links on the left-hand side of this page.
+Further details of Tom’s practice areas can be found via the links at the bottom of this page.
 Recent highlights include:

 - Volpi v Volpi EWHC 2143 (Ch): trial of a CHF 6m loan claim involving allegations of forgery, against the background of a longstanding family dispute.

 - Bhattacharya v Oaksix Holdings Ltd EWHC 1326 (Ch): acting for the successful Appellant in relation to the limitation period applicable for a claim for repayment of monies under FSMA.

 - YJB Port Ltd v M&A Pharmachem Ltd EWHC 42 (Ch): acting for the successful Defendants to a claim for breach of a non-compete clause and breach of confidence relating to a thickening compound used to treat dysphagia.
 Led by Paul Mitchell QC at quantum trial; acting as sole advocate on contested interim applications EWHC 2239 (Ch) and at liability trial EWHC 2117 (Ch).